Y0Coss/docs-fork/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_create_a_pool/guide.en-gb.md

 ### Using the OVHcloud Control Panel

-First, log into your [OVHcloud Control Panel](/links/manager) and click on `Bare Metal Cloud`{.action}.
-In the section called `STORAGE AND BACKUPS`, then on the `Cloud Disk Array`{.action} service.
+First, log in to your [OVHcloud Control Panel](/links/manager) and click on `Bare Metal Cloud`{.action}.
+In the section called `STORAGE AND BACKUPS`, click the `Cloud Disk Array`{.action} service.

-Here you'll find the existing pools in `Pools`{.action}.
+Here you will find the existing pools in `Pools`{.action}.

 ![Ceph pools](images/ceph-add-pool-1.png){.thumbnail}

-Enter a poolname, your pool needs at least three characters.
+Enter a poolname.
+It must contain at least three characters.

 ![Ceph pool creation](images/ceph-add-pool-2.png){.thumbnail}

-After pool creation you are back to manager, you can see that cluster status has changed because the pool is being created.
+You can then see that the cluster status has changed because the pool is being created.

 ![Ceph pool creation is running](images/ceph-task-1.png){.thumbnail}

 ### Using the API

+> [!success]
+> If you are not familiar with the OVHcloud API, read our [First Steps with the OVHcloud API](/pages/manage_and_operate/api/first-steps) guide.

+Use the following API call to create a pool:

 > [!api]
 >
 > @api {v1} /dedicated/ceph POST /dedicated/ceph/{serviceName}/pool
 >

-serviceName is the fsid of your cluster.
+`serviceName` is the fsid of your cluster.

-You can check pool creation by listing pools.
+You can check the pool creation by listing pools with the following endpoint:

 > [!api]
 >
 > @api {v1} /dedicated/ceph GET /dedicated/ceph/{serviceName}/pool
 >

 For example:

 ```bash